4.6 Police record check policy (including working with children check)

 - any person who receives treatment through the Dental Health Program and the Tuberculosis (TB) Program

 - any person defined as a patient under the Alcohol and Drug Dependent Persons Act (Section 28 Sentencing Act)

 - any aged or infirm person who receives in-home services

 - any person who receives public rental housing services under the Housing Act 1983, and

 - any other such client or patient who receives direct care services and where in the view of the relevant manager, that there may exist an unacceptable level of risk by exposing these clients or patients to inappropriate persons.

-When a police check is required
+When a police record check is required

 Below is a list of circumstances or persons where a police record check is required.
 The circumstances include either actual unsupervised contact with the specified client and patient categories listed previously, or the potential for such unsupervised contact.